Conversion and Deconversion

 Tenex Zelenogorsk, Russian Federation 10,000

 Russia’s W-ECP deconversion plant is at Zelenogorsk Electrochemical Plant (ECP) in Siberia.
 The 10,000 tU/yr deconversion (defluorination) plant was built by Tenex under a technology transfer agreement with Orano, so that depleted uranium can be stored long-term as uranium oxide, and HF is produced as a by-product.
 The W-ECP plant is similar to Orano’s W2 plant at Pierrelatte in France and has mainly west European equipment.
 It was commissioned in December 2009 and to January 2021 had processed 100,000 tonnes of depleted uranium.
 TVEL is building a second unit, W-ECP2, with equipment from Orano Projects in France.
-This will double the plant's capacity from 2023.
+This was to double the plant's capacity from 2023, although as of October 2024 it was not clear if the project was still progressing.

 In the UK, Urenco ChemPlants has built the 10,000 t/yr Tails Management Facility (TMF) at Capenhurst to treat Urenco's European inventory of depleted uranium, which is stored there.
 The total investment was about £1 billion.
 It enables the recycling of about 5000 tonnes of HF per year for industrial use.
-The facility was expected to begin operation in 2021, but has been delayed.
+In November 2023 Urenco announced that it had selected Bechtel to support a proposed expansion of the facility.

 These use essentially a dry process, with no liquid effluent.
 It is the same as that used for the enriched portion, albeit at a scale of 20,000 tU/yr in the one plant.